Teja2045/arka-zk-prover/README.md

     }
 ```

-**Note:** this method only works if it is being called for the module itself.
+**Note:** this method only works if it is being called from the module itself.
 This package won't work via import.
 To use different circuit, clone the project, replace `circuit/circuit.go` file with your own circuit logic.
 But make sure to follow the same format.
 You can refer to [this guide](./docs/01_circuit.md) on how to format the circuit logic.

 ### Generate constraint system, prover and verifier keys